-Maybe you’ve taken the SAT or ACT and have gotten a really good score, but aren't sure how to get the most money out of it.
-Or maybe you haven’t taken the SAT or ACT yet but are wondering how important the tests really are.
+Maybe you've taken the SAT or ACT and got a really good score, but you aren't sure how to get the most money out of it.
+Or maybe you haven't taken the SAT or ACT yet but are wondering how important the tests really are.
 One way you can make the most of your score is by finding guaranteed SAT scholarships or guaranteed ACT scholarships.

-In this post, we will show you some of the scholarships for high SAT scores and scholarships for high ACT scores that you can get.
-You can earn thousands of dollars in scholarships based just on your scores.
+In this post, we'll show you some of the scholarships for high SAT scores and scholarships for high ACT scores that you can get.
+You can earn thousands of dollars in scholarships based just on your test scores.
 Curious to see how?
 We'll show you where you can get scholarships based on ACT scores and scholarships based on SAT scores.

 Scholarships for ACT Scores and Scholarships for SAT Scores